sillygoose/multisma2/README.md

 ## Rationale for multisma2
 **multisma2** is driven by my desire to see what is happening in my ground mount solar array which uses three Sunny Boy inverters tied to eight strings of nine panels each (total 24.84 kWp).
 SMA offers Sunny Portal which is a non-real time window of the AC production and this quickly proved to be inadequate.
 It also uses an unknown and less than robust averaging algorithm which guarantees that I never see my peak production where there is the chance of the inverter limiting the output.
 There is more data available using the WebConnect interface but you need to log into each inverter to get it, with three inverters to check, **multisma2** fixes this by working with one or many Sunny Boy inverters and combines the data intelligently for easy display or analysis.

 I wanted a real-time dashboard in Home Assistant that displays both the site totals and the individual inverters so **multisma2** is the result, building on the pysma project to log into each inverter and pull **ALL** the data in the *Instantaneous values* menu every fast event loop from each inverter.
 This is cached and you display selected outputs at various intervals depending on your needs.
-For example, I report the AC production, DC production (by inverter and string), and inverter status in the fast loop (which I have running every 10 seconds).
+For example, I report the AC production, DC production (by inverter and string), and inverter status in the fast loop.
 Slower changing outputs such as total production and sun elevation/azimuth occurs every 30 or 60 seconds.

-**multisma2** is pretty complete for my purposes but there could be small improvements and the inevitable bug fixes.
+**multisma2** is now complete for my purposes but there could be small improvements and the inevitable bug fixes.
 Of course comments and feedback are welcome or you have a question on Sunny Boy inverters (at least the ones I have access to) feel free to ask.

 ### Requirements
-- Python 3.8 or later (surrently using 3.9.5 from an Ubuntu Hirsute container)
+- Python 3.8 or later (currently using 3.9.5 from an Ubuntu Hirsute Docker container)
 - Python packages used include (but the list in the `setup.py` file is the definitive list of packages)
     - paho-mqtt
     - aiohttp